wp-plugins/backwpup/readme.txt

 * Dropbox improvements and bug fixes

 = 1.6.1 =
-* Now use web OAuth login for Dropbox!
-Best thanks to Tijs Verkoyen for his great Dropbox class.
+* Now use web OAuth login for DropBox!
+Best thanks to Tijs Verkoyen for his great DropBox class.
-* Only Dropbox OAuth tokens are saved!
+* Only DropBox OAuth tokens are saved!
-* Check Dropbox Quota/Upload Filesize on Job run
+* Check DropBox Quota/Upload Filesize on Job run
 * fixed bug in .tar with file/folder names longer than 100 chars
 * changed user capability back to '10' when working with WP lower than 3.0
 * bug fixes for old WP versions